Unbounded $\mathfrak{sl}_3$-laminations and their shear coordinates: Unbounded sl(3) -laminations and their shear coordinates

 \begin{dfn}[rational unbounded $\mathfrak{sl}_3$-laminations] A \emph{rational unbounded $\mathfrak{sl}_3$-lamination} (or a rational $\mathfrak{sl}_3$-$\X$-lamination) on $\Sigma$ is an admissible, non-elliptic signed $\mathfrak{sl}_3$-web $W$ on $\Sigma$ equipped with a positive rational number (called the \emph{weight}) on each component, which is considered modulo the equivalence relation generated by isotopies and the following operations: \begin{enumerate} \item Elementary moves (E1)--(E4) for the underlying signed webs.
 Here the corresponding components are assumed to have the same weights. \item Combine a pair of isotopic loops with the same orientation with weights $u$ and $v$ into a single loop with the weight $u+v$.
 Similarly combine a pair of isotopic oriented arcs with the same orientation (and with the same signs if some of their ends are incident to punctures) into a single one by adding their weights. \item For an integer $n \in \bZ_{>0}$ and a rational number $u \in \bQ_{>0}$, replace a component with weight $nu$ with its \emph{$n$-cabling} with weight $u$, which locally looks like

-For a loop or arc component, it is just the $n-1$ times applications of the operation (3).
-One can also verify that the cabling operation is associative in the sense that the $n$-cabling followed by the $m$-cabling agrees with the $nm$-cabling. \end{enumerate} \end{dfn}
+For a loop or arc component, it is just a successive applications of the operation (2).
+One can also verify that the cabling operation is associative in the sense that the $n$-cabling followed by the $m$-cabling agrees with the $nm$-cabling, since $nm$-cabling is dual to the $m$-th subdivision of an $n$-triangulation (recall \cref{fig:honeycomb-web}). \end{enumerate} \end{dfn}

 See \cref{fig:global example} for a global example.
 Let $\cL^x(\Sigma,\bQ)$ denote the set of equivalence classes of the rational unbounded $\mathfrak{sl}_3$-laminations on $\Sigma$.
 We have a natural $\bQ_{>0}$-action on $\cL^x(\Sigma,\bQ)$ that simultaneously rescales the weights.
 A rational unbounded $\fsl_3$-lamination is said to be \emph{integral} if all the weights are integers.
 The subset of integral unbounded $\mathfrak{sl}_3$-laminations is denoted by $\cL^x(\Sigma,\bZ)$.